 Feminists organizing gave rise to numerous new groups that came in many forms.
-Women organized in workplaces, schools, religious centres, unions, families, households and communities.
-They set up study circles, held consciousness raising sessions, formed caucuses and committees, built coalitions, and established grassroots autonomous women’s groups.
+Women organized in workplaces, schools, religious centres, unions, families, households, and communities.
+They set up study circles, held consciousness-raising sessions, formed caucuses and committees, built coalitions, and established grassroots autonomous women’s groups.
 Some were long-lasting; others short-lived.
-Some brought women together on a single issue; others on a more comprehensive political ideology.
+Some brought women together on a single issue, others on a more comprehensive political ideology.
 Many created alternative services and supports for women.
-There were feminist bookstores and publishing initiatives, as well as many other women-based and operated enterprises.
+There were feminist bookstores and publishing initiatives as well as many other women-based and operated enterprises.

 Existing women’s organizations, some dating from the 19th century, also felt the impact of feminist activism.
 These groups already played an important role in fostering women’s leadership and services in many communities.
-Many now become directly involved in advocating on women’s equality issues.
+Many now become directly involved in advocating for women’s equality issues.